a-fotherby/Omphalos/README.md

 3. Activate the conda environment: `conda activate omphalos`

 ### Installation on Windows **UNTESTED**
-1. Make sure conda (miniconda) is installed on your system: https://docs.conda.io/en/latest/
+1. Make sure conda (miniconda) is installed on your system (see above).
 2. Open PowerShell as administrator (if needed for Conda)
-3. Run:
+3. Run:<br>
 `Set-ExecutionPolicy Bypass -Scope Process -Force`<br>
 `./install.ps1`
+4. Activate the conda environment: `conda activate omphalos`

 ## Citation

-**If you use Omphalos in published work, please cite the original paper which it was first developed for:**
+**If you use Omphalos in published work, please cite the original paper which it was first developed for:

 Fotherby, A; Bradbury, HJ; Druhan, JL; Turchyn, AV.
 (2023).
 An emulation-based approach for interrogating reactive transport models. *Geoscientific Model Development*, doi:[10.5194/gmd-16-7059-2023](https://doi.org/10.5194/gmd-16-7059-2023)